CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 After placing your alpaca keys at the bottom of /home/nameofyourhomefolderhere/.bashrc you simply run the command in a command terminal like:

-You will need 3 command line terminals open to fully operate the Advanced Stock Market Trading Robot because one terminal window is the robot and the other terminal window is for updating the list of stocks to buy with the most successful energy or electric utility company stocks.
+You will need 3 command line terminals open to fully operate the Advanced Stock Market Trading Robot because one terminal window is the robot and the other terminal windows are for updating the list of stocks to buy with the most successful energy or electric utility company stocks.
-To select different stocks to buy and allow up to 24 hours for the stocks list to update, edit the list of stocks in the file named "list-of-stock-symbols-to-scan.txt".
+To select different stocks to buy and allow up to 24 hours for the stocks list to update, edit the list of stocks in the files named "s-and-p-500-large-list-of-stocks.txt" and "list-of-stock-symbols-to-scan.txt".
-To immediatly select different stock symbols to buy, then edit the list of stocks in the file named "electricity-or-utility-stocks-to-buy-list.txt" and also in the file named "list-of-stock-symbols-to-scan.txt".
+To immediatly select different stock symbols to buy, then edit the list of stocks in the file named "electricity-or-utility-stocks-to-buy-list.txt" and also in the files named "s-and-p-500-large-list-of-stocks.txt" and "list-of-stock-symbols-to-scan.txt".

 python3 stock-list-writer-for-list-of-stock-symbols-to-scan.py